ganelson/inform/resources/Documentation/Writing with Inform.md

 	An American map reference is a kind of value.
 50° N 100° W specifies an American map reference with parts latitude (7 to 85) and longitude (20 to 179).

 Here, the two parts are called `latitude` and `longitude`.
 The option `7 to 85` applied to `latitude` constrains it to lie in that range: so `6° N 100° W` would not be a valid `American map reference`, because 6 is not in the range 7 to 85 inclusive.
+(For more on this, see [Range and number base of notation parts].)

 A part can have multiple options, in which case they are listed with commas in between, or none.
 There's quite a range of these, and some will take a little explaining.